Elisabeth-94/advent-of-code-in-scala/README.md

 Example of functional code with apply used in different ways can be found in the applyMethod class.

-- **How to read files in Scala**:
+- **How to read files in Scala as streams**:
+  * scala.io.Source library:
+    1. Get yourself a mutable stream

+      `
+      val lines = Source.fromFile(filename).getLines() // returns an Iterator[String] which is a mutable stream (lazy reading), which can only be passed once
+      // operations
+      lines.close()
+      `

+    2. Get yourself an immutable stream

+      ```
+      val inputStream = getClass.getResourceAsStream(fileName) // resource can be null / not found.
+Use if-statement to check
-  * read line by line:  val lines = `Source.fromFile(filename).getLines()`
+      val lines =  Source.fromInputStream(inputStream).getLines()
-  * read line by line with os-lib (third party library): val lineStream: geny.Generator[String] = `os.read.lines.stream(filePath)`
+      //this is now an Iterator[String] (getResourceAsStream(fileName): This gets an InputStream for a resource file.
+It's useful for files packaged with the application rather than files located on the filesystem.)
+      val lazyLines: LazyList[String] = LazyList.unfold(lines) { it => if (it.hasNext) Some((it.next(), it)) else None } // this is now a lazy list, which is an immutable stream which canbe used repeatedly
+      // operations
+      inputStream.close() // use a try-finally block, which makes sure the resource is closed even if an exception occurs during processing.
+      ```

+       Use .getResourceAsStream when you need to access a resource file as an input stream, typically for resources within the classpath (it returns a binary stream, i.e. It does not immediately interpret the contents of the file (e.g., as text lines).).
+       Use .getLines when you need to read and process a text file line by line, either from a file or an input stream (it returns a stream of Strings).
+       You can combine both by first using .getResourceAsStream to get the input stream and then Source.fromInputStream followed by .getLines to read the text lines from the resource.
+  * os-lib library
+    1. Similar approach.
+The advantage is that this library closes the file for you.
+Disadvantage is that this library is a bit less intuitive for beginners
+    ```
+    val resource = getClass.getClassLoader.getResource(resourceName) // resource can be null / not found: use a try-finally block
+    val path = os.Path(resource.toURI)
+    val lines: Iterator[String] = os.read.lines(path)
+    LazyList.from(lines) // Convert Iterator to LazyList
+    ```
-  Both approaches are efficient and suitable for large files as they read lines lazily (both generate a stream). os-lib might be preferred if you need additional functionalities provided by the library. scala.io.Source is part of the standard library and might be simpler to use for basic file reading operations.
+  All these approaches are efficient and suitable for large files as they read lines lazily (both generate a stream). os-lib might be preferred if you need additional functionalities provided by the library.
+However, it is a bit less intuitive (e.g. takes some extra steps make file paths independent of system) scala.io.Source is part of the standard library and might be simpler to use for basic file reading operations.
   Beware: The file handle remains open for the duration of the processing, which could be a long time if the processing is slow.
   This can be problematic if the file handle count is a limiting factor or if the program needs to open many files simultaneously.